How to Close an Interview like a Boss

 This post is part of the “Preparing for a Successful Higher Education Job Interview” blog series that will equip you with the tools and techniques to feel confident and ready.
 Thanks to Sharon Justice, career and leadership expert, for putting together these helpful and practical tips.

-Saying you don’t have any questions at the end of an interview is the worst response.
-This tells the interviewer that you didn’t do your homework and haven’t thought creatively and deeply about the questions you were asked.
+Saying you don’t have any questions at the end of an interview can sabotage an otherwise strong interview.
+The interviewer might think that you didn’t do your homework and haven’t thought creatively and deeply about the questions you were asked during the interview.

-Questions are an important opportunity to assess the institution’s culture.
+Questions are an important opportunity to assess the institution’s culture and convey your interest in the position.
 Usually the biggest hurdle is preparing a few questions that happen to get answered during the interview, like what are the next steps.
 When you’re stuck, you can use The 4 C’s formula to ask great questions.

 The 4 C’s of great questions: